 Step 6: Under the iTunes Store heading select Restrict for Purchase and Rental

 The one downside to this setup is that in-app purchases, for whatever reason, are all or nothing.
-You can restrict in-app purchases completely, to the point where even the passcode won’t allow them, or you can make them available without a passcode—there is no middle ground.
+You can restrict in-app purchases completely, to the point where even the passcode on Apple TV won’t allow them, or you can make them available without a passcode—there is no middle ground.
 If you have children, I personally recommend locking down in-app purchases completely, even if it does present an inconvenience when you wish to legitimately make an in-app purchase.

 To lock down in-app purchases go to Settings → General → Restrictions and select Block for In-App Purchases under the iTunes Store heading.